rozbb/draft-waict-transparency/draft-waict-transparency.md

 ### Tbundle verification

-Depending on the enforcement mode, a User cannot execute or render anything until the inclusion of the asset's hash is checked in the manifest, and the manifest hash has been validated.
+Depending on the enforcement mode, a User cannot execute or render anything until the inclusion of the asset's hash is checked in the manifest, and the manifest's inclusion in the Log has been validated.
 We detail these steps below.
 If any of these fail the browser MUST pause page load and notify the user.
 The User MUST:

 1. Decode the `checkpoint` field of the tbundle and parse it as a tlog checkpoint.
 1. Load the entry in the Enrollment Server's database corresponding to this Site.
 1. Ensure that the first checkpoint line is byte-equivalent to a URL in the database entry.
 1. Ensure that the current time is not after the `not_after` timestamp in the checkpoint.
 1. Ensure a sufficient number of witness signatures verify.
 It is RECOMMENDED that this threshold be at least 2.
-1. Ensure that the inclusion proof verifies with respect to the tree root and size in the checkpoint, and the manifest hash.
+1. Ensure that the inclusion proof verifies with respect to the tree root and size in the checkpoint, and the integrity policy hash.
+1. Ensure that the hash of the manifest matches the manifest hash field in the integrity policy.

 ### Log entry format

-Every Log is a Merkle tree whose leaves are manifest hashes.
-Logs must also store data for each leaf, sufficient for any Auditor to find the original files in the relevant manifest.
-We define this data below.
+Every Log is a Merkle tree whose leaves ("data tiles" in tlog terms) are integrity policies.
+Logs must also store auxiliary data for each leaf, sufficient for any Auditor to find the original files in the relevant manifest.
+We define this auxiliary data below.

 Recall that a Web Integrity Manifest consists of newline-separated hex-encoded SHA-256 hashes of assets.
 A Log entry is a JSON object whose keys are the same hex-encoded hashes in the same order, and whose values are strings containing URLs pointing to where the data can be downloaded.
 For example, the Log entry:
 ```json